chuan-khuna/chuan-khuna/README.md

 ### Hi, My name is Phattharanat 👋

-I am looking for a position in the data science filed.
+I am looking for a position in the data science field.

 I implemented some simple machine learning models in Data Mining course.